-You don’t need to be a doctor or a veterinarian to know that if someone is telling you that either you or your dog is suffering from a “small Intestinal Bacterial Overgrowth (SIBO)” it’s probably not a good thing!
+You don’t need to be a doctor or a veterinarian to know that if someone tells you that you or your dog are suffering from a “small Intestinal Bacterial Overgrowth (SIBO),” it’s probably not a good thing!

 And guess what?

 It’s not!
-Plus, its usually caused by something going on with your pancreas and not with your small intestine!
-And since it can cause your dog to lose weight and have other uncomfortable and perhaps dangerous symptoms we figured we’d include it on our list of common medical issues that affect pets and take a moment and discuss exactly what it is, and what it might be like to have a dog suffering from this condition.
+Plus, it’s usually caused by something happening with your pancreas, not your small intestine!
+And since it can cause your dog to lose weight and have other uncomfortable and perhaps dangerous symptoms, we figured we’d include it on our list of common medical issues that affect pets and take a moment and discuss exactly what it is and what it might be like to have a dog suffering from this condition.

 So, without further ado, let’s dive right in!